teia-community/teia-docs/wiki/Governance-on-Teia.md

 ## The Teia DAO Tokens

 The TEIA tokens are the governance tokens of the Teia DAO LLC.
-They will be mostly used for determining who is a DAO member and how much voting power for DAO proposals eacxh wallet has.
+They will be mostly used for determining who is a DAO member and how much voting power for DAO proposals each wallet has.
 Legally, all Token holders are also part of the Teia DAO LLC.

 Note that no token value above being a voting token is implied.
 The Teia DAO Token is solely intended as a governance token and should not be treated as a financial/investment asset.
 Due to its non-profit nature, Teia can't and won't distribute profits and can only use funds generated to maintain operations, fund exhibitions, and support education, art, and cultural exchange in general.